mpritchardESTM/esteemedio.github.io/_posts/2020-08-04-5-tips-to-find-a-web-developer-for-your-business.md

 Handling contracts without a dedicated hiring resource?
 Make sure to read the terms of your developer's contract.
 Agree on milestones, and continue to provide payment as the project progresses.
 Set expectations, but be flexible.

 Hiring a web developer is not always easy, but that doesn't mean it has to be a bad experience.
 Hopefully you'll learn more about your project as you learn more about what different developers are capable of.
 You'll also have more time to focus on the things that matter to you, like scaling your business.
 Once you have a good relationship with the right candidate, they'll ideally become your client for life!
 Need help finding that trusted advisor?
-[Talk with us today](https://esteemed.io/sales/schedule-demo/ "Schedule a Demo!").
+[Talk with us today](https://esteemed.io/sales/schedule-demo/ "Schedule a Demo!"){:target='_blank'}.